SPACES-Lab/summer_research_blog/dominick.md

 Here in This image we see a basic API request from one of our QuantAQ sensors.
 This was then formatted with pandas and stored into a csv file wich could later be accessed for future comparisons and graphs!

+### Week 2(6/2 - 6/7)
+Week 2 was entailed with a lot of housekeeping and preparation for future task.
+We both were tasked with the creation of the github repository for storing our code.
+We first ran our coe to make sure it worked before pushing it into the repository.
+After running our code we went through the process of learing how to properly commit code to a github repository from vscode.
+I personally ran into a couple of problems but after several failed pushes to the repository I finally figured it out and learned a lot along the way.
+The PurpleAir group code and QuantAQ api call is now available on the repository